yasis12/weekend-salary-calculator/INSTRUCTIONS.md

-# Weekend Challenge: jQuery Salary Calculator
+# Weekend Challenge: JavaScript Salary Calculator
 Create an application that records employee salaries and adds salaries up to report monthly costs.

 ## Topics Covered
 - JavaScript
 - Selectors, appending to the DOM, and event handling
+- Node & Express server

 ## Assignment